nabekhan/wiimacmote/README.md

 - Open the Bluetooth section.
 - Turn on `Scan`.
-- For a new Wii Remote, press the red SYNC button behind the battery cover.
+- For a new Wii peripheral, press the red SYNC button behind the battery cover.
-- For a saved Wii Remote, press a face button such as `1` or `2` while scanning is on.
+- For a saved Wii remote, press a face button such as `1` or `2` while scanning is on.
-- For a Wii Fit Balance Board, press its power button while scanning is on.
+- For a saved Wii Fit Balance Board, press its power button while scanning is on.
 - Connection can take a moment while macOS exposes the HID service.

-## Controllers

-- Active controller cards appear at the top of the Controllers section.
-- Saved Controllers lists macOS-paired Wii controllers and provides Forget for removing the Bluetooth pairing.
-- Saved Extensions lists locally remembered extension records and provides Forget for removing only the saved app record.

 ## References